marq24/emacberry.com/_docs/2400-turnbyturn.md

 - A Path in PathManager that is marked with the **has TurnInfo** addon

 Once the navigation path (your planed route) is loaded the application does not need the online connection any longer.
-But if you leave the planed route by (50 m), then the application will try to find the shortest way back to the initial planed route - for this type of _Detour-Routing-Requests_ GPSLogger requires an online connection.
+But if you leave the planed route by more than 50 m, then the application will try to find the shortest way back to the initial planed route - for this type of _Detour-Routing-Requests_ GPSLogger requires an online connection.

 # Show next TurnInfo as embedded image